Dust, Dreams and Desert Grit - Through My Lens at King of the Hammers 2026

 Reflections from the Desert

-Looking back on my time at King of the Hammers, it’s hard not to smile.
-The whole trip was a blur of roaring engines, high-horsepower trucks ripping across the open desert, and some of the most precise rock driving I’ve ever witnessed.
-I loved watching spectator-built rigs blast across the lakebed just to chase the race action — dust trails stretching for miles behind them.
-Between the adrenaline, the incredible food, and the new friendships formed around campfires and tailgates, it felt like more than just a motorsports event.
-It felt like being part of something bigger — a community brought together by speed, grit, and a shared love for the desert.
+Looking back on our time at King of the Hammers, it’s hard not to smile.
+The entire trip was a blur of roaring engines, high-horsepower trucks ripping across the open desert, and some of the most precise rock driving we’ve ever witnessed.
+We loved watching spectator-built rigs blast across the lakebed in pursuit of the race action, leaving dust trails stretching for miles behind them.